wanborj/PSPM-C/README.md

 #### install PSEFM
 ```
-git clone git://github.com/wanborj/PSEFM-C.git
+git clone git://github.com/wanborj/PSPM-C.git
-cd PSEFM-C
+cd PSPM-C
 make qemu
 ```

-The PSEFM example app in ./apps will run after that.
+The PSPM example app in ./apps will run after that.

 ### How to use PSEFM-C